The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Toronto & Region Conservation Authority

-Toronto and Region Conservation Authority IconToronto and Region Conservation Authority (TRCA) has stewardship of assets which are comprised of land, land improvements, buildings, infrastructure and capital work-in-progress in the Don, Rouge, Highland, Etobicoke-Mimico and Humber watersheds, as well as along the waterfront.
+Toronto and Region Conservation Authority IconToronto and Region Conservation Authority has stewardship of assets which are comprised of land, land improvements, buildings, infrastructure and capital work-in-progress in the Don, Rouge, Highland, Etobicoke-Mimico and Humber watersheds, as well as along the waterfront.

 Toronto and Region Conservation Authority Budget Note